perpetual-education-personal/order-of-importance/README.md

 ### Start using version control

 For now, you can use your own website and your pe-projects folder locally.
-You can start building up those green squares and pushing to gitHub.
+You can start building up those green squares and pushing to GitHub.
 It'll keep things safe, and you could practice branching.

 - [ ] Done (the proof will be on your github profile)